franklin-dex/alx-higher_level_programming/README.md

-This the readme for this project
+This is the read me of this project